 Research of undergraduate students at CMUXE during previous SURF programs has resulted in students acquiring new knowledge in different areas and led to several joint publications, participation in national and international conferences, seminars, and provided experience in collaborative international research.

 Position is open to undergraduates in all engineering and science disciplines.
-High level commitments and participation in group meeting are compulsory.
+High level commitment and participation in group meetings are compulsory.
 Interested candidates are encouraged to visit the center website below for further information.

 |School/Dept.:||School of Aeronautics and Astronautics|